Melville Monument: Construction

 Soon after the contract was signed, Patrick Walker attempted to sue the committee for "breach of engagement" and claim damages of £10,000.
 In the end, the committee settled for £408, effectively tipping the project into debt.
 Debt and delay grew, especially after an assessment by Robert Stevenson recommend strengthening the foundations and constructing the shaft from solid blocks rather than rubble infill as Burn had proposed.
 These changes added £1,000 to the overall cost.
 Stevenson's assessment was offered free of charge and had been spurred by the square's residents, many of whom were fearful of the stability of such a large monument.
-Despite these problems, the committee persevered and, in 1822, agreed to include a statue, designed by Francis Leggatt Chantrey and carved Robert Forrest.
+Despite these problems, the committee persevered and, in 1822, agreed to include a statue, designed by Francis Leggatt Chantrey and carved by Robert Forrest.

 At Stevenson's suggestion, J. & J. Rutherford constructed the column using an iron balance crane such as Stevenson had employed during the construction of the Bell Rock Lighthouse.
 The column, without its statue, was almost complete by the visit of George IV to Edinburgh in August 1822.
 By August 1824, the statue was under construction at Forrest's workshop near Lesmahagow.
 In summer 1827, the sculpture was erected at the top of the monument, having been brought from Forrest's workshop in twelve carts and pulled up, block-by-block, via pulleys on an external scaffold.
 The face was the last block to be installed; beforehand, it had been stored for display in a wooden case in the gardens.

 Before and after the monument's completion, the committee's strong connections with the Royal Navy had made it reluctant to canvass public support to pay off the project's massive debts.
 In summer 1826, requests for support were therefore sent round every ship in the Navy.
 The Scotsman and The Times condemned the appeal, arguing it exploited impecunious junior seamen.
 In February 1827, the committee finally made an appeal for public support.
 By April 1834, this and appeals to the Pitt Club had failed to reduce the debt below £1,100.
 The committee decided to require each of its own members to pay £41 13s 4d under threat of legal action.
 In the end, this too proved ineffective and only by 1837 were the final costs were paid by six remaining naval officers on a sub-committee.
 The ultimate cost of the monument was £8,000.